kaw393939/student_python_dev_guide/assignments/01-virtual-env-pip.md

 - Python 3.6+ installed on your system
 - Terminal/Command Prompt access
 - VS Code (recommended)
+- No prior experience with virtual environments required

+## Time to Complete
+Expect to spend approximately 2-3 hours on this assignment.

 ## Part 1: Creating Your First Virtual Environment